needle-mirror/com.unity.addressables/Documentation~/build-scripting-start-build.md

 ## Set the AddressableAssetSettings

-The settings defined by [`AddressableAssetSettings`](xref:UnityEditor.AddressableAssets.Settings.AddressableAssetSettings) include the list of [groups](Groups.md) and the [profile](profiles-introduction.md) to use.
+The settings defined by [`AddressableAssetSettings`](xref:UnityEditor.AddressableAssets.Settings.AddressableAssetSettings) include the list of [groups](groups-intro.md) and the [profile](profiles-introduction.md) to use.

-To access the settings that displayed in the Editor (menu: __Window > Asset Management > Addressables > Settings__), use the static [`AddressableAssetSettingsDefaultObject.Settings`](xref:UnityEditor.AddressableAssets.AddressableAssetSettingsDefaultObject.Settings) property.
+To access the settings displayed in the Unity Editor (menu: __Window > Asset Management > Addressables > Settings__), use the static [`AddressableAssetSettingsDefaultObject.Settings`](xref:UnityEditor.AddressableAssets.AddressableAssetSettingsDefaultObject.Settings) property.
 However, if desired, you can use a different settings object for a build.

 To load a custom settings object in a build: